jkbcravens2/Lexical-Analyzer/README.md

 # Lexical-Analyzer
-This is the repository for my CSCI 4200: Programming Languages lexical analyzer project
+Program Objective: Design a lexical analyzer in Java to parse basic expressions and assignment statements.
+This is the first part of the SubLC3 Compiler Project